jgauffin/Griffin.Data/docs/Article/Article.md

 ![](project_structure.png)

 To get everything working, Griffin.Data needs to be installed in the Data and Data.Test projects.
+But it won't pollute your business layer, which is important to keep it isolated and easily tested.

 Install the `Griffin.Data.SqlServer` nuget package in those projects.